tberkane/qwen-plot-digitization/README.md

 The script supports the following command-line options:

 - `--input_file` (required): Path to a file containing image paths/URLs (one per line)
 - `--upscale`: Flag to enable image upscaling.
-This might be helpful for small/low-quality images
+This might be helpful for small/low-quality images but will slow down the process
-- `--max_tokens` (default: 12800): Maximum number of tokens to generate
+- `--max_tokens` (default: 12800): Maximum number of tokens to generate.
+Increase this if the output text is cut off
 - `--use_flash_attention`: Flag to enable flash attention.
 Use on more recent GPUs for speedup
 - `--prompt` (default: "Extract the underlying data for this plot in json format."): Custom prompt for image analysis
 - `--output_file` (default: "output.json"): Path to save the output JSON file